sashapevzner/sashapevzner.github.io/_pages/about.md

 #### About me

 Hi!
-I'm a 4th year PhD candidate at UMN working with [Vic Reiner](https://www-users.cse.umn.edu/~reiner/).
-Broadly I enjoy working in the field of commutative algebra.
+I'm a 4th year PhD student at UMN working with [Vic Reiner](https://www-users.cse.umn.edu/~reiner/).
+Broadly I enjoy working in the field of commutative algebra, and I often use free resolutions to study modules with natural symmetries.

 Below are some more specific topics that I like (not an exhaustive list!)
   * invariant theory of finite groups
-  * graded free resolutions
+  * minimal free resolutions, finite and infinite
-  * representation stability and adjacent topics (FI modules, GL varieties)
+  * representation stability and FI modules
-  * combinatorial commutative algebra
   * working over characteristic 0, p, and maybe not a field!
+  * algebraic geometry (learning it bit-by-bit)

+I will be on the academic job market in Fall 2023.

 #### Papers